YigitDemirag/forward-gradients/README.md

 # Gradients without Backpropagation - JAX Implementation

-This repository contains a JAX implementation of the methods described in the paper [Gradients without Backpropagation](https://arxiv.org/abs/2202.08587) by Baydin, A. G. et al. (ArXiv 2022, doi:10.48550/arxiv.2202.08587).
+This repository contains a JAX implementation of the methods described in the paper [Gradients without Backpropagation](https://arxiv.org/abs/2202.08587)

 Sometimes, all we want is to get rid of backpropagation of errors and estimate unbiased gradient of loss function during single inference pass :)